 It’s one thing for the gun to be lightweight, but an entirely different issue when you include bullets.
 Without the magazine (or more accurately, without rounds), 709 Slim weighs 16 ounces.
 With rounds, it averages close to 22.
 That’s not a terrible difference in weight, and you can still use it easily and accurately.

 Taurus’ Lifetime Repair Policy is not just for show.
 If your gun breaks and its repair falls under this policy, feel free to take it to the nearest company to get it fixed.
 Some of the common complaints about this particular model were about ammo bulging and sights breaking off.
-These are, in fact, issues Taurus models tend to have, and they are issues that might make you change your mind and get a different arm.

 Overall Pros and Cons of Taurus 709 Slim